SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Tools/Cassandra_Cleaner.md

 Once the *db.yaml* and *settings.yaml* files have been correctly configured, as detailed in the previous section, you can start cleaning the timetrace or infotrace table.

-Depending on the *db.yaml* configuration, the arguments provided to clean the table are configured as mentioned below when running the executable:
+Depending on the table specified in the *db.yaml* configuration, the following arguments are supported to clean the table:

 - **Timetrace table**